 The Student Conduct system educates students about appropriate behavior and fosters a community in which academic success can occur.

 This website has been designed to provide members within, and outside of, the Virginia Tech community with information regarding the student conduct process.
 While we have attempted to provide as much information as possible, please do not solely rely on our website to answer your questions.
-Our contact information is found at the bottom of this page and we are available via phone and email to answer any and all questions.
+Please visit our Contact Us page as we are available via phone and email to answer any and all questions.

 - Continuing Duty to Report Arrests and Convictions: In November 2010, the decision was made unanimously by the University Safety and Security Policy Committee to adopt a policy that collects arrest, conviction, and issuance of protective order information from students.
 The Virginia Tech Self-Disclosure of Arrests and Convictions Policy is similar to what was enacted at the University of Virginia in August 2010.